9889AdeebaRashid/Project--WhatsApp-chat-analysis-final-adeeba/README.md

 * WEEKLY ACTIVITY MAP
 * MOST BUSY USER(S)
 * MOST USED EMOJI(S)
-* Most commonly used words including stop words.
+* Most commonly used words including stop words (Stop words are the one's which are generally filtered out before processing natural language.
 It also counts HINGLISH words.

 # First let's understand the STATISTICAL ANALYSIS Between two individuals.DATASET USED:-This dataset contains nearly 2000 messages between two individuals named DEV and Adeeba.